 Usually people experience a suppressed appetite only temporarily for a few hours after exercise.
 This could be due to an elevated body temperature after exercise (especially exercise in the heat).
-It could also be from high concentrations of lactate (responsible for that burning feeling that happens in your muscles).
+It could also be from high concentrations of lactate.
 This will clear out with time and recovery.
 Low appetite may also be caused by a myriad of hormones and neuropeptides that all play a role in appetite regulation (such as leptin, gherkin, glucagon-like peptide-1, and pancreatic polypeptide).

 Whatever the cause of your low appetite, it’s important to still eat!
 Recovery is essential for training and fueling your body.
 In fact, if you don’t get enough to eat, you are at risk for relative energy deficiency in sport (RED-S).
 Here are a few ways to manage low appetite caused by heavy exercise.

 It’s often easier to eat than drink when your stomach doesn’t feel great.
 Drinking calories during and after a training session can help you start the recovery process without having to eat food that you don’t feel like eating.
 Try things like:

 - Protein shakes

 2: Pay attention to symptoms

 Nausea: Sign of low blood sugar, and also dehydration.
 You may be bonking or dehydrated.
 Fueling before and/or during your workout.
 Nausea usually makes people NOT want to eat, but you actually need to eat to get through the nausea and help your stomach feel better.